CHANDRESH2002/ai-video-dubber/README.md

-Takes a source video, transcribes it, translates it, and re-synthesizes speech in one or more target languages **cloning each original speaker's own voice**, fits each line's timing to match the original speaker's cadence, and can package multiple languages as selectable audio/subtitle tracks in one file (like a DVD/Netflix language menu) instead of one file per language.
+Takes a source video, transcribes it, translates it, and re-synthesizes speech in one or more target languages **cloning each original speaker's own voice**, fits each line's timing to match the original speaker's cadence, and can package multiple languages as selectable audio/subtitle tracks in one file instead of one file per language.

 This started as a solo/unfunded exploration and is still early — expect rough edges.
 See [Known issues](./CLAUDE.md#known-open-issues) before relying on it